Kalasouski/Lab1OS/README.md

 # Lab1OS
-The project is in dev branch
+The project is in dev branch (like in other repos)